oniatsu/HotSwitch-HS/README.md

 ## 2. Download HotSwitch-HS

 In terminal, execute a command.
+You need to place a directory to `hotswitch-hs`.
 ```bash
 git clone https://github.com/oniatsu/HotSwitch-HS.git ~/.hammerspoon/hotswitch-hs
 ```